 Blizzard of Ozz

-Kate Bush was also a big user of the CS-80 in the 80s; it was her main keyboard until she switched over to using a Fairlight CMI synth for her main sounds, with the CS-80 still used occasionally.
+Kate Bush was also a big user of the Yamaha CS-80 in the 80s; it was her main keyboard until she switched over to using a Fairlight CMI synth for her main sounds, with the CS-80 still used occasionally.
 I wrote an entire article on Kate Bush’s synth sounds, which you can find a link to below.
-I covered the CS-80 patches in Hounds of Love, All We Ever Look For and Babooshka, check it out after this article!
+I covered the CS-80 patches in Hounds of Love, All We Ever Look For and Babooshka, check it out after the article – Kate Bush Synth Sounds.

 Empire of the Sun